BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Master of Battle (3+)
 - Unyielding Combat Stance

-**ACTIVE/PASSIVE RULES**

-- **Phalanx** `ACTIVE` - Easterlings can use pike and shield without penalty.
+- **Phalanx** `ACTIVE`

+Easterlings can use pike and shield without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

-- **Show No Mercy** `ACTIVE` - When making strikes against Trapped enemy models, you may re-roll failed To Wound rolls.
+- **Show No Mercy** `ACTIVE`

+When making strikes against Trapped enemy models, you may re-roll failed To Wound rolls.

 </div>